johnkerl/miller/docs/src/reference-verbs.md

   been lost.
 * The combination "--implode --values --across-records" is non-streaming: no output records are produced until all input records have been read.
-In particular, this means it won't work in tail -f contexts.
-But all other flag combinations result in streaming (tail -f friendly) data processing.
+In particular, this means it won't work in `tail -f` contexts.
+But all other flag combinations result in streaming (`tail -f` friendly) data processing.
+  If input is coming from `tail -f`, be sure to use `--records-per-batch 1`.
 * It's up to you to ensure that the nested-fs is distinct from your data's IFS: e.g. by default the former is semicolon and the latter is comma.
 See also mlr reshape.